junjunzhang1998/us-car-crash/README.md

 - Injury outcomes are measured using injury severity codes (INJSEV_IM).
 - Geographic identifiers are not consistently available across all years; analysis is therefore conducted at the national level.
 - Derived variables (e.g., any injury, severe injury, speeding involvement) are created during analysis as needed.
+- The primary modeling target is a binary indicator of severe injury, defined as incapacitating injury (severity level 3) or fatal injury (severity level 4) based on CRSS injury severity codes.
+Fatal-only and any-injury indicators are constructed for exploratory analysis but are not used as primary modeling targets due to class imbalance and interpretability considerations.

 ### Data paths used in notebooks
 All notebooks assume they are run from the `notebooks/` directory and define paths relative to the project root: